 Violence orders must be taken seriously.
 A perpetrator who breaches the violence order faces repercussions in court including a permanent criminal record.
 For a court to issue either a personal or domestic order, there must be proof of violence.

 You can apply for an AVO if you are over 16 years of age and have been a victim of abuse.
 In most places, the police will help you to fill out an AVO.
 Sometimes one can also work with a liaison officer for domestic violence cases.
 The officer is typically trained in family and domestic violence, victim support, procedures for child protection, and the AVO process in court.
 Sometimes people also apply for an AVO through local courts, but the staff must connect you to a domestic violence officer.
 (1)

 Why you should seek help from a family lawyer

 Once the police apply for an AVO on your behalf, the matter is presented to a prosecutor who takes it to court.
 The police serve the defendant the application and notify them to attend court.
 If they do not attend the hearing or were not reachable to be served with the form, the case is postponed, and the police begin looking for the defendant.
 An order can last for up to two years or for as long as the victim still fears the defendant.

 A family lawyer can help to sort out an arrangement for children and to represent you in court.
 In the event of a divorce, they help to draft the papers and to sort property problems and child maintenance and support.
 Sometimes, when the relationship breaks down due to violence, immigration issues may be involved that the lawyer helps handle.
-Most importantly, an attorney provides legal advice and education along the whole process.
+Most importantly, an attorney provides legal advice and education throughout the whole process.

 Ana Miller is a creative writer.
 Her topics of interest and expertise range from psychology to all sorts of disciplines such as science and news.